-The Pharos team carried out its first country visit to interview key stakeholders including members of the CCM, civil society organizations (CSOs), as well as government officials of the Ministry of Finance, Health, and Education.
-Given Colombia’s complex institutional landscape, we also interviewed private stakeholders including insurers and social insurance managers at Gestarsalud, to gain a comprehensive understanding of the key challenges facing Colombia’s HIV response.
+The Pharos team carried out its first country visit to interview key stakeholders including members of the CCM, civil society organizations (CSOs), and government officials of the Ministry of Finance, Health, and Education.
+Given Colombia’s complex institutional landscape, the team also interviewed private stakeholders including insurers and social insurance managers at Gestarsalud, to gain a comprehensive understanding of the key challenges facing Colombia’s HIV response.

-The Pharos team conducted a second in-country visit to present, validate, and prioritize the preliminary transition risks through an intersectoral workshop held on October 23rd and 24th.
-This workshop was held in Bogota with stakeholders interviewed during the first visit and was used to validate and refine the preliminary risks and outline strategies country stakeholders could take to overcome these risks.
-During this phase, a new prioritization and validation methodology was piloted with positive reactions from participants.
+The Pharos team conducted a second in-country visit to present, validate, and prioritize the preliminary transition risks through an intersectoral workshop held on October 23-24, 2018 in Bogota.
+This workshop included stakeholders interviewed during the first visit and validated and refined the risks.
+During this phase, the team piloted a new prioritization and validation methodology with positive reactions from participants.

 Roadmap Phase (October 2018 – March 2019):

 The Pharos team incorporated feedback from the second country visit to refine the TRA, which provided a detailed overview of Colombia’s HIV burden and response, as well as the key risks facing the sustainability of the program related to financing, provision of services, institutions and governance, human rights, and civil society.